mikepcarlos/module-1-code-challenge-round-2-dumbo-web-080618-complete-this-challenge-1535117394/README.md

 # Object Relations Assessment

 For this assignment, we'll be building out Netflix!
 A viewer has many movies on their watchlist and can give them ratings.
 Movies can appear on many watchlists.
-Each movie only has one genre for this exercise

 As always, make sure to sketch out your domain and think about the single source of truth for your data.